icollier77/Bootstrap-Portfolio/README.md

 I replaced the links, however, one problem remained - the links in the dropdown are aligned to the left, instead of being aligned to the right under the hamburger icon.
 As this is controlled in JS, I was not able to fix it.

+Also a nice button that opened an additional '**Learn more**' section stopped working with Bootstrap 4, so I had to block it out in the html code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>